Skip to main content

 Galaxy Smart Ring

-The AI looks at the math: The Ray-Bans and the Xreals are close together in the vector space.
-The Galaxy Ring is far away.
-The AI correctly groups the glasses together.
+The AI looks at the math: the Ray-Bans and the Xreal glasses cluster close together, while the Galaxy Ring is far away.
+It has successfully grouped the eyewear together — without ever being told what "glasses" are.

 This is where it gets interesting — instead of humans picking the dimensions, we let the AI discover them automatically.